ahmedK03/note-app/README.md

 to log out we used the `useLocation()` from `react-router-dom`

 created a conditional rendering to assign which nav-links to display in case a token exists or not

+---

+## AddNotes

+A problem occurs while it's adding the prevState note instead of the newly note!

+---

+## Delete & Update

+- Was Able to pass a func from child to parent to call the useEffect Dependency again.

+- Another Idea is to create a modal for the delete and the update

+- I'm thinking about makes a separate component for the modal to re-use it in case of update or adding a new note